inlandcountybirds

 SAN BERNARDINO COUNTY

-A *THICK-BILLED KINGBIRD* continued at Bellevue Memorial Park in Ontario through Oct 29 (Paul Clarke).
+The THICK-BILLED KINGBIRD continued at Bellevue Memorial Park through Apr 3 (Tom Benson).

 RIVERSIDE COUNTY